-Roshan recently finished his “HealthCloud” healthcare application he built for his Master’s project.
-In this interview we’ve invited him to talk about his web app development journey.
+Roshan recently finished a telemedicine application ‘HealthCloud’ he built for his Master’s project.
+To do this, he used the BetterDoctor API to pull up doctor profiles.
+We invited him to talk about his development journey.

 BetterDoctor (BD): Roshan, tell us about yourself and your idea about HealthCloud.

 Roshan: I have just graduated in Computer Science from California State University, Fullerton.
 For my final Master’s project I had to build an app and I wanted to focus on healthcare, as I believe technology will solve many problems in that field.
 Everyone has experienced long waiting times at a doctor’s visit.
 I even found out in a survey that the average appointment wait time to see a family physician can range up to 66 days!
 I wanted to fix this by building HealthCloud, a web app that enables patients to stay connected to medical professionals through features like video call and chat.

 BD: How would you describe the developing process?

 R: Like any software project, Google became my best friend.
 I searched for best practices and tools to build a provider directory that enables scheduling appointments and making real-time video calls.
 I think the whole process took about 480 hours, out of which the video call feature took maybe 190 hours.
 For the provider directory, I used medical professional data from BetterDoctor as my base data.
 It was relatively easy to implement thanks to the live documentation and the code samples, which helped to figure out the proper request.
 I also liked their clear and well thought JSON set up.

 Heroku - Project Deployment

 MLab - Database as a Service